News Gathering on September 11

 The tapes show efforts to confirm information.
 A woman tells her colleagues that CoStar, a real estate data firm, is soon going to email her their information on who leased office space in WTC.
 A man reads an article from earlier in the year about American Airlines buying more Boeing 767s.

-One particularly illuminating moment shows newsroom leaders huddled outside the broadcast control room discussing whether to have the anchor say “CNN had learned” or “sources tell CNN” that one of the hijacked aircraft may have been an American Airlines Boeing 767.
+One particularly illuminating moment shows newsroom leaders huddled outside the broadcast control room discussing whether to have the anchor say “CNN has learned” or “sources tell CNN” that one of the hijacked aircraft may have been an American Airlines Boeing 767.
 Now I know that those two phrases are used by the newsroom to indicate different levels of confidence in the information.

 The CNN newsroom reflect the activity in other offices